tapjdey/release_qual_model/README.md

  Code is in "Code " folder.

- Results in the paper are in "Result" folder
+ Results in the paper are in "Results" folder

  Data is in "Data" folder